Announcement Type: New Grant.

 The Solicitation Package contains the Proposal Submission Instruction (PSI) document that consists of required application forms, and standard guidelines for proposal preparation.

-Please specify Raymond H. Harvey and refer to the Funding Opportunity Number located at the top of this announcement on all other inquiries and correspondence.
+Please specify the Bureau Program Officer listed for each region and theme above and refer to the Funding Opportunity Number (ECA/PE/C/WHA-EAP-06-34) located at the top of this announcement on all other inquiries and correspondence.

 IV.2.
-To Download a Solicitation Package Via Internet: The entire Solicitation Package may be downloaded from the Bureau's Web site at http://exchanges.state.gov/education/rfgps/menu.htm.
+To Download a Solicitation Package Via Internet: The entire Solicitation Package may be downloaded from the Bureau's Web site at http://exchanges.state.gov/education/rfgps/menu.htm, from the grants.gov Web site at http://www.grants.gov.
 Please read all information before downloading.

-IV.3.
+V.3.
 Content and Form of Submission: Applicants must follow all instructions in the Solicitation Package.
-The original and twelve copies of the application should be sent per the instructions under IV.3e.
-“Submission Dates and Times section” below.
+The application should be sent per the instructions under IV.3f.
+“Application Deadline and Methods of Submission” below

 IV.3a.
 You are required to have a Dun and Bradstreet Data Universal Numbering System (DUNS) number to apply for a grant or cooperative agreement from the U.S. Government.
 This number is a nine-digit identification number, which uniquely identifies business entities.
 Obtaining a DUNS number is easy and there is no charge.
 To obtain a DUNS number, access http://www.dunandbradstreet.com or call 1-866-705-5711.
 Please ensure that your DUNS number is included in the appropriate box of the SF-424 which is part of the formal application package.